LATEST RELIEF PACKAGE (updated 12/22):

 America and the world are in the midst of dangerous global outbreak of the respiratory disease known as COVID-19 – the coronavirus.
 Confirmed cases continue to rise in the United States and will likely continue to for some time.

-There is currently no vaccine for the coronavirus.
 At this time, the CDC estimates that roughly 35% of COVID-19 positive Americans don’t display symptoms, and therefore may not realize they are spreading the disease.
 This makes social distancing, wearing personal protective equipment (like cloth masks), and adhering to stay-at-home guidelines critical to beating the coronavirus.
 We must slow the spread of this disease as much as possible to protect at-risk populations and prevent a catastrophic overload on our hospitals and health care system.

 - Stay home and work from home, if at all possible.